We were established in June 1990 to provide accommodation for young people leaving care. At that time, we were known as Friends of Willowfield.

 - Floating Support – supporting young people in their own homes.

-In April 2015, we changed our name to MACS Supporting Children & Young People to reflect the important preventative work that our Wellbeing Team are doing in schools.
+In April 2015, we changed our name to MACS Supporting Children & Young People to reflect the important preventative work our Wellbeing Service were doing in schools.

 The strapline ‘working with young people who have not had a fair deal‘ was vocalised forcefully by our young people.
-Our young people clearly articulated that they didn’t want to be described as vulnerable or at risk.
+Our young people clearly said they didn’t want to be described as vulnerable or at risk.
 They came up with the more poignant term ‘not having a fair deal‘.